Colorado Children’s Campaign: Every Chance for Every Child

 Our Commitment to Diversity, Inclusion, and Equity

 The Colorado Children’s Campaign is a research, policy, and advocacy organization focused on ensuring every child in Colorado has the opportunity to succeed.
-We understand that every child has assets and needs specific to his or her circumstances, inclusive of race, ethnicity, gender, sexual orientation, abilities, geography, and religion, as well as immigration, economic, and family status.
+We understand that every child has assets and needs specific to their circumstances, including race, ethnicity, gender, sexual orientation, abilities, geography, and religion, as well as immigration, economic, and family status.

-To effectively fight for what is right for every child—especially the most vulnerable—we recognize that our work must be guided by values of diversity, inclusion, and equity.
-We know adopting these values is not enough; we are committed to integrating them into our daily work with intention, action, and humility.
-Improving in these areas begins with defining the “who, what, and how” at the center of this work.
+To effectively fight for what is right for every child—especially for those facing the most barriers to equitable access and resources in their development and education—we recognize that our work must be guided by values of diversity, inclusion, and equity.
+We are committed to integrating these values into our daily work with intention, action, and humility.
+Improving in these areas begins with defining the “who, what, and how” at the center of our efforts.
 We acknowledge the importance of all types of diversity, but are beginning with a focus on race, ethnicity, and socio-economic status because research shows these factors are some of the strongest determinants of child outcomes.

 Diversity = WHO

 We are committed to building racial, ethnic, and socioeconomic diversity among our staff, board, partners, and networks of advocates and ambassadors.